 Yes!
 You can use AI to fill out Form FW-002, Request to Waive Additional Court Fees (Superior Court)

-Form FW-002 is a Judicial Council of California form used by individuals in a court case who have already received a fee waiver but need to request a waiver for additional costs, such as jury fees, court-appointed interpreter fees, or expert witness fees.
-It serves as a supplement to the initial fee waiver request (Form FW-001) and requires the filer to explain why these extra services are necessary.
+Form FW-002, the Request to Waive Additional Court Fees, is a legal document used in the California court system by individuals who have already been granted a fee waiver but need to request waivers for other specific costs, such as jury fees or court-appointed expert fees.
+It serves as a supplement to the initial fee waiver request (Form FW-001) and requires the filer to explain why these additional services are necessary for their case.
 Today, this form can be filled out quickly and accurately using AI-powered services like Instafill.ai, which can also convert non-fillable PDF versions into interactive fillable forms.

 Our AI automatically handles information lookup, data retrieval, formatting, and form filling.